dc9701/Cribl_00/README.md

 This project exercises the Cribl "QA Engineering: Take Home Project" app, using the Node.js test runner for unit tests and Jest for integration tests.
 Tests may be run locally via docker-compose or as part of a CI/CD pipeline using GitHub Actions.

 Details on test design and how to run the tests are in the sections below, as well as observations on the test failures.
-Lastly, since my application is for the "Sr SW Developer in Test (FedRamp)" position, our Toga Goat™ will share some FedRAMP thoughts.
+Lastly, since my application is for the "Sr SW Developer in Test (FedRamp)" position, our Toga Goat will share some FedRAMP thoughts.
 Enjoy!

 ### 2. Test Design